 Pogrom: Kishniev and the Tilt of History by Steven J. Zipperstein

 A pogrom is when a group of people who hate another group of people organize and storm into the hated community, run amok and brutalize the hated group.
-They smash windows, loot shops, burn down homes, beat and kill, rape, get drunk, laugh, whoop, shoot, stab, strangle, pummel to death.
+They smash windows, loot shops, burn down homes, beat and kill, rape, get drunk, laugh, whoop, shoot, stab, strangle, pummel to death, set on fire.
 During a pogrom the authorities generally look on benignly, allowing events to unfold as they will.

 It is a sickeningly familiar if easily forgettable horror story (America pretty quickly forgot about the massacre in Tulsa, for almost a century).
 Think of the horrific tales of the Janjaweed (“evil on horseback”) in southern Sudan.
 They ride into a village of the group they hate and rape, massacre, slaughter, commit carnage, butchery, ethnic cleansing.
 The Rohingya in Myanmar are another ethnic minority that has been catching hell in recent times, stateless souls fleeing by the tens of thousands, victimized by government supported pogroms and ethnic hatred, villages on fire.